 She's only slightly familiar with the concept of website design, although she wants to learn more about it.
-She knows that her company’s website needs an upgrade, but her in-house resources are limited and she’s concerned that outsourcing to a website design firm will use up too much of her annual budget.
+She knows that her company’s website needs an upgrade, but her in-house resources are limited and she’s concerned that outsourcing to a web design company will use up too much of her annual budget.

 She has a smartphone and is active on Facebook, Twitter and LinkedIn.
 She’s always ready to learn about new technology and platforms (assuming she can find the time!).

 Given her broad responsibilities, she's often forced to be reactive to various projects and assignments and is not as strategic or creative as she'd like to be.

 Marketing Mary has a great working knowledge of her organization's internal landscape and political challenges, and she can navigate her way through them well.
 She's tough, resilient and resourceful — traits that serve her well, given the tough terrain she encounters.
 She's frustrated by the slow-moving pace of her organization but she understands that it's the nature of the beast.
 She's also frustrated that she's too often in putting-out-fires mode.

 She has an equally strong understanding of her organization's audience, and she has strong personal relationships with many key players.
 She's receptive to new ideas and suggestions, especially when it comes to decisions that fall outside her areas of expertise, such as website design and development.
 She has the respect of her peers, and especially of her staff.

 Marketing Mary is loyal to her vendors but demands high performance and great price (although she's not likely to jump ship over a few dollars).